david-ewan-campbell/bowling-challenge/README.md

 - Initialised project, created package.json file
 - installed Jest testing for this project
 - gitignore file already created to ignore .DS_Store & node_modules

-- created first test to test for a first roll of a frame
+- Created first test to test for a first roll of a frame
-- test failing with expected outcome of 'Frame is not defined'
+- Test failing with expected outcome of 'Frame is not defined'
+- Continuing to check git status & do regular adds/commits/pushes to gitHub

+- Created Frame class with simple addRoll function being expected to be returned in frame.js file. made sure class can be exported and frame.js file is required in test file.
+Initial test passing.

 Bowling Challenge
 =================